hectorfaria/pz-server/readme.md

 # Project Zomboid Template server (WIP)

 TODO:
+terraform:
+Create VPC gateway endpoints for S3 to save money
+Move S3 to terraform
+Add Global Accelerator
+On Start-up
+On Delete

+Ansible:
 Make pzuser on Ansible
 Add AWSCLI on Ansible

-Add the IAMRole to terraform
-Move S3 to terraform
-Add the s3 cp command to terraform
-Add Global Accelerator
-Add on startup
-Add on delete
-Make tar file
+Misc:
+Add prometheus for monitoring
 Maybe using EventBridge to decouple on deletion
-Create VPC gateway endpoints for S3 to save money

 Make your own project zomboid server on AWS, fully customizable!, The repository uses Spot Instances to save as much money possible, S3 to save files and Global Accelerator for less latency.